Pz445/100-days-of-code/log.md

 I went to a developer meeting today and picked up some nice nuggets from those with jobs in the industry.
 One that I keep hearing over and over again is code everyday.
 That's what is so lovely about the 100 Days of Code challenge!
 I also completed the Javascript track on Free Code Camp

 [Proof](https://www.freecodecamp.org/certification/pz445/javascript-algorithms-and-data-structures)

+### Day 29

+Today I installed React on my computer and started doing the tutorial tic-tac-toe game from the React website.